gitter-badger/cosmos-1/README.md

 You can run Cosmos simply.

 ```
-$ docker run -d --name influxdb cosmosio/influxdb
+$ docker run -d --name influxdb cosmosio/influxdb:0.9.0-rc29
-$ docker run -d --link influxdb:influxdb -e INFLUXDB_HOST=influxdb --name cosmos cosmosio/cosmos
+$ docker run -d --link influxdb:influxdb -e INFLUXDB_HOST=influxdb --name cosmos cosmosio/cosmos:nightly
 ```

 ## Requirements
-* InfluxDB (>= v0.8.8)
+* InfluxDB (>= v0.9.0)
 * Docker (>= v1.5.0)

 ## Debug

 ### InfluxDB

 [InfluxDB](http://influxdb.com) is used in Cosmos.
-It is recommended to use [a InfluxDB container](https://registry.hub.docker.com/u/cosmosio/influxdb/) with Cosmos.
+It is recommended to use [an InfluxDB container](https://registry.hub.docker.com/u/cosmosio/influxdb/) with Cosmos.
 Of course, you can install InfluxDB in your local machine directly.
 If you do, please follow [the instruction](http://influxdb.com/download/).
 ```
-$ docker run -p 8083:8083 -p 8086:8086 --expose 8090 --expose 8099 --rm --name influxdb cosmosio/influxdb
+$ docker run -p 8083:8083 -p 8086:8086 --expose 8090 --expose 8099 --rm --name influxdb cosmosio/influxdb:0.9.0-rc29
 ```

 ### Go